ctu-mrs/ctu-mrs.github.io/docs/40-api/21-transformations.md

 ### Using the short frame_id

 The short name of the `frame_id`, e.g., `world_origin` does not contain the prefix part.
-Short frame_id can be provided when sending data to the MRS System, which **automatically fills in the prefix based on the currently controlled UAV** befores transforming the data.
+Short frame_id can be provided when sending data to the MRS System, which **automatically fills in the prefix based on the currently controlled UAV** before transforming the data.

 ### Leaving it empty